chebil/DESLab/content/authors/mahdi-khemakhem/_index.md

   - icon: orcid
     icon_pack: ai
     link: https://orcid.org/0000-0001-5603-1947
+education:
+  courses:
+    - course: HDR in Computer Science
+      institution: University of Sfax
+      year: 2016
+    - course: PhD in Computer Science
+      institution: University of Valenciennes UVHC (France)
+      year: 2008
+    - course: Msc in Computer Science
+      institution: University of Valenciennes UVHC (France)
+      year: 2003
+    - course: BSc in Computer Science
+      institution: University of Sfax
+      year: 2002
+email: mahdi.khemakhem@enetcom.fss.tn
+user_groups:
+  - Researchers
 ---
 Mahdi Khemakhem has got his Ph.D. in computer science from the University of Valenciennes UVHC (France) conjunctly with the University of Sfax (Tunisia) in 2008.
-Currently, he is an Associate Professor in the Department of Mathematics and Business Intelligence at ENET’COM, University of Sfax and he is on a temporary mission in the department of Computer Science, Prince Sattam Bin Abdulaziz University (KSA).
+Currently, he is a Professor in the Department of Mathematics and Business Intelligence at ENET’COM, University of Sfax and he is on a temporary mission in the department of Computer Science, Prince Sattam Bin Abdulaziz University (KSA).
 His research interests are mainly in artificial intelligence including complex systems modeling, heuristics, meta-heuristics, and exact algorithms for combinatorial optimization problems in transportation and networks, resources management, cloud computing, IoT, etc.